palantir/atlasdb/docs/source/transactions/life_of_a_transaction.rst

    lying around.
 It's possible that Background Sweep can be used to clear any such values, but that may take a very long time.
 5. If we get the commit timestamp before we write key-value pairs to the database, another transaction could start after we commit, and may read cells that we have written to.
-Our own writes may not have been made, but the other transaction must see them.
+Our own writes may not have been made.
+The AtlasDB protocol is that writes take place at commit time, so our writes must be observable to the other transaction if it has a higher start timestamp than our commit timestamp, which is possible here.
 6. The serializable commit check requires us to know the commit timestamp.
-7. For conservatively swept tables, the ordering of this step and checking locks is not critical (consider that our check must not pass when it should fail, and once we read a value at the commit timestamp we will always read the same value).
+7. For conservatively swept tables, the ordering of the serializable conflict check and lock check is not critical (consider that our check must not pass when it should fail, and once we read a value at the commit timestamp we will always read the same value).
-   For thorough swept tables, there is an edge case.
+   For thoroughly swept tables, there is an edge case.
 Suppose we read no data for some key, but someone wrote to it in between our start and commit, and someone else deleted the value after our commit.
 If we pass our lock check, but then lose our locks and have a very long GC, Thorough Sweep might clear all evidence of the conflict, meaning that we miss a read-write conflict.
-(This would be safe for conservative sweep because of the deletion sentinel.)
+This would be safe for conservative sweep because of the deletion sentinel.
-8. This step may be run in parallel with pre-commit condition checks, though it must strictly be run before writing to the transactions table, as we cannot finish our commit if we can't be certain we still have locks.
+8. The kock check may be run in parallel with pre-commit condition checks, though it must strictly be run before writing to the transactions table, as we cannot finish our commit if we can't be certain we still have locks.
 9. We need to check that the pre-commit conditions still hold before we can finish committing.